Soundcraft mixers use HiQNet for remote control apps. This protocol has certain limitations which may prevent the app from working correctly.

 - If the mixer is detected by the app but the sync doesn't work make sure you've disabled any access restrictions on the mixer side.

-When connecting the app to a mixer the process works in an reverse order: Instead of the app connecting to a mixer, the mixer connects to the app.
+HiQNet is special in the way it establishes connections: Instead of the app connecting to a mixer, the mixer connects to the app.
 For this to work the app must be able to send broadcast requests to the mixer.
 Here is how the connection is established:

 - App sends broadcast request for connection (udp)